angelpnegi/bouncing_ball/README.md

     - folder (detection_images) containing all the frames with boundary overlay for the ball and number of frame on the left top of the image.
     - an image (result_grid.jpg) which takes equally distributed 16 frames from the folder to display as an example
     - video file (gravity_overlay.avi) which shows all frames as a video.
 (BONUS step)

+## Assumptions and explanations:

+- For multiple balls, video runs until the balls which takes the longest, i.e., was dropped from the most height will complete the number of bounces.
+- A boundary case: due to gravity the ball stops after some bounces (depending on the height it was dropped from).
+So, if number of bounces is a lot and the ball stops before, program runs for a second more (24 frames more, handled by a variable) and then breaks the loop so as to not create the long video with the ball still for more than half of the time.
+So, we understand that there is an upper limit to the number of bounces one can give to the program.